CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to Azure/CreateDRSRNAzure.md

         ```
         PasswordAuthentication yes
         ```
-    3. Restart the SSH service
+    4. Restart the SSH service
         ```
         systemctl restart sshd
         ```
+    5. If ssh as root gets a message like `Please login as the user "seki" rather than the user "root".`, please run `rm /root/.ssh/authorized_keys` and try again.